farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 Might be a good portfolio item.
 - I could explain notedown in markdown used to generate the graph visualizing notedown
 - maybe even make a logo like the markdown logo, but with an N instead
+- The visual should probably be a tree
+  - it'd be nice if leafs weren't side-by-side but instead were arranged as a list under a node
+  - maybe I should just highlight tags instead of showing them as nodes
+- if time, it'd be cool to include a filter based on section meta in the UI